amy-tabb/apriltag-cmake-example/README.md

 you should have two files (if you used the OpenCV option too), opencv_demo and apriltag_demo.

 run as usual, `./apriltag_demo`.

+The new demo is `opencv-demo-read`.
+Run that one with the help by `./opencv-demo-read --help`.

 ## Other resources